-Due to strict due diligence procedures, almost all banks in Hong Kong will require the physical presence of the account signatories, principle directors and shareholders at the time of opening the bank account.
+Due to strict due diligence procedures, almost all banks in Hong Kong will require the physical presence of the account signatories, principal directors, and shareholders at the time of opening the bank account.
 However, this requirement may be exempted in some cases and the documents can be signed at one of the bank’s overseas branches in the presence of a witness should a key party not be able to be present.

 Apply for the relevant licenses & permits

-In order to commence business operations in Hong Kong, you may require particular government licenses, permits, certificates or approvals.
+In order to commence business operations in Hong Kong, you may require particular government licenses, permits, certificates, or approvals.
 To determine which licenses and permits apply to your business, check out the following useful resources:

 - Licensing & Permits section of GovHK and Business License Information Service.
-This is where to go for information on government licenses, permits, certificates and approvals relevant to business operations in Hong Kong.
+This is where to go for information on government licenses, permits, certificates, and approvals relevant to business operations in Hong Kong.

 - Online License Services.
 If you have already submitted a license application, you can track the status of your application on this site.

 The Hong Kong Institute of Certified Public Accountants (HKICPA) issues official standards relating to accounting and auditing practices.
 The Hong Kong law requires all Hong Kong-incorporated companies to prepare audited financial statements.
 All private companies must keep and maintain proper books of account.
-Companies must also file annual returns specifying directors, members and the location of a registered office.
+Companies must also file annual returns specifying directors, members, and the location of a registered office.

 Annual General Meeting

-Fulfil your obligations under the MPF system
+Fulfill your obligations under the MPF system

-As a business employing staff, whether full-time or part-time, you must to enrol your employees aged 18 to below 65 in a Mandatory Provident Fund (MPF) scheme.
+As a business employing staff, whether full-time or part-time, you must enroll your employees aged 18 to below 65 in a Mandatory Provident Fund (MPF) scheme.
 You may select from one of the schemes under the MPF system and should consider factors such as the types of constituent funds available and the fees and charges payable under the scheme.
 For more information, check out the Employers’ Handbook on MPF Obligations by the MPF Schemes Authority (MPFA).